MarieRoald/ICASSP20/README.md

 ![Component 2](component_2.gif)

 ## Code used
 Three toolboxes were used during this project, [TensorKit](https://github.com/marieroald/tensorkit), a Python library for tensor decompositions.
-[TensorKit Tools](https://github.com/marieroald/tensorkit_tools), an (undocumented) library to run large scale tests with TensorKit and [SynTen](https://github.com/marieroald/synten), a the simulation library developed this paper.
+[TensorKit Tools](https://github.com/marieroald/tensorkit_tools), an (undocumented) library to run large scale experiments with TensorKit and [SynTen](https://github.com/marieroald/synten), the simulation library developed for this paper.
 Additionally, the code used to generate the figures is available [here](https://github.com/marieroald/plottools).